Brad Pitt Is Reportedly ‘Furious’ With Angelina Jolie After Her Latest Parenting Fail With Vivienne

 “Up until now, Angie’s had Brad tarred and feathered in the press!
 He didn’t put up a fight because he was afraid of being completely barred from seeing their six children,” the insider continued.
 “Now, the shoe is on the other foot, and Brad’s out for blood!”

-Pitt is currently allowed sporadic visits with his six children – Maddox, Pax, Zahara, Shiloh, Vivienne and Knox – after signing a temporary custody agreement months ago.
+Pitt is currently allowed sporadic visits with his six children – Maddox, Pax, Zahara, Shiloh, Vivienne, and Knox – after signing a temporary custody agreement months ago.
 With the media coverage turning in Pitt’s favor and Vivienne’s recent tumble, the actor is prepared to go all in against Jolie.

 “Brad’s barely allowed to speak to his own children, then Angelina takes them halfway around the world – and this happens!” the insider added.
 “The tide’s been turning against Angie, and Brad finally has the ammunition to get even with her!
 His attitude is, ‘Two can play this game!'”